 - 4.1.
 With the exception of third party content sourced legally from outside of the University, the University owns the intellectual property in the content of lectures and other teaching and learning activities and is also the owner of the intellectual property in any recordings made by it or on its behalf.
 Lecturers retain performance rights and a lecturer therefore has the right to prevent the recording from taking place in the first place, or to remove recorded content that has previously been made available.
+In these circumstances, lecturers must ensure that an acceptable alternative to the recording is made available, as noted in 1.3 and section 5.
 Where lectures include material obtained from outside of the University, lecturers are required to follow to the University's copyright advice (contact Library Services for guidance). - 4.2.
 Recordings will not be used for staff performance management purposes. - 4.3.
-Recordings will be retained, and available to students until one year after the relevant full-time cohort would normally be expected to complete their full programme of study, and then archived.
-Recordings will be archived for 2 years and then deleted. - 4.4.
+Recordings will be retained, and available to students until the relevant full-time cohort would normally be expected to complete their full programme of study, and then archived.
+Recordings will be archived for 3 years and then deleted. - 4.4.
 The University's General Conditions of Use of Computing and Network Facilities already makes it clear that to "disclose, publish, take or copy programs data or supporting documentation or any other material" is unacceptable and may lead to disciplinary action.
 This Policy also applies to lecture capture recordings. - 4.5.
-While respecting the integrity of the recording, the University reserves the right to edit recordings where necessary and appropriate, for example, where there is offensive language, a breach of Data Protection Legislation, or where material is no longer academically sound, or contains a defamatory statement or proven copyright infringement. - 4.6.
+While respecting the integrity of the recording, the University reserves the right to edit recordings where necessary and appropriate, for example, where there is offensive language, a breach of the Data Protection Legislation, or where material is no longer academically sound, or contains a defamatory statement or proven copyright infringement. - 4.6.
 Clear signs will be displayed in a prominent location in all teaching rooms where the lecture capture service is available advising students that lectures may be recorded.
 It is the responsibility of the lecturer to advise students that if they sit near the front of the teaching room and ask a question, their voice may be audible in the recording.
 If this message has been stated clearly, students who subsequently ask questions may be deemed to have consented to being recorded.
-Students can also request an edit to a recording immediately after the lecture if they have concerns about recordings of their comments.
-Where Lecture Capture+ (Whiteboard Capture) facilities are available, it is the responsibility of the lecturer to also advise students that their image may be captured if they pass between the camera and the board(s).
+Students can also request an edit to a recording within 24 hours of the lecture if they have concerns about recordings of their comments.
+Where Lecture

+Capture+ (Whiteboard Capture) facilities are available, it is the responsibility of the lecturer to also advise students that their image may be captured if they pass between the camera and the board(s).
 Students can request an edit to a recording immediately after the lecture if they are concerned that their image has been captured and they would like this to be removed.
-The PanOptOut link has been created to facilitate this, and will be clearly displayed on in room signage.